hoangduytran/blender-manual/manual/modeling/geometry_nodes/mesh/primitives/cone.rst

    :align: right
    :alt: Cone node.

-The *Cone* node generates a cone mesh that is optionally truncated.
+Generates a cone mesh that is optionally truncated.

 Inputs
 ======

 Vertices
-   Number of points on the circle at the top and bottom.
+   Number of vertices in the top and/or bottom circle of the cone.
    No geometry is generated if the number is below three.

 Side Segments
-   Number of edges running vertically along the side of the cone.
+   Number of vertically stacked face loops that make up the cone's sides.
+   Increasing this will add horizontal cuts.
    No geometry is generated if the number is below one.

 Fill Segments
-   Number of concentric rings used to fill the round faces at the top and bottom.
+   Number of concentric rings in the top and/or bottom.
    No geometry is generated if the number is below one.

 Radius Top
-   The distance of the vertices in the top circle from the Z axis.
+   The radius of the cone's top circle.
-   If this is zero, the vertices in the circle are merged into one.
+   If this is zero, the circle is reduced to a single vertex.

 Radius Bottom
    Same as *Radius Top* but for the bottom circle.